• Skip to primary navigation

 If you want more ideas with madeira cake, check these out:

-• Zesty lemon and blueberry madeira cake from Supper in the Suburbs
+• Lemon and raspberry madeira cake from the Cake Trail

 • Gin and tonic madeira cake from It’s not easy being greedy

-Sweet little fruity madeira cakes perfect for afternoon tea
+Sweet little fruity madeira loaf cakes with plum, perfect for afternoon tea

 Course: Baking